moding-il/bizdoc.core/README.md

 }
 ```

-This code pattern is recommended if your form opens a line portal, and the user should be able to navigate back to the form header.
+This code pattern is recommended if your form opens internal portals, and the user should be able to navigate back and forth.

 ### Providing a user guide

-BizDoc can present the user a guide on how to fill a form or how to use a report.
+BizDoc can present the user with a guide of component functionality and use.

-_Guides_ are maintained in bizdoc.json configuration, and can be assigned to either form or report.
+_Guides_ are maintained in bizdoc.json configuration.

 ```json
 "Guides": [